PhantomCybernetics/phntm_bridge_docs/basics/bridge-config.rst

 sensor_msgs/msg/Image
 ---------------------
 Configuration is only needed for processing of Image message containing depth frames.
-Each option is prefixed with its internal image format, included in message.encoding attribute.
 Supported depth image types are '16UC1', 'mono16', and '32FC1'.
+The colormap parameter is an integer value from the `cv2.COLORMAP <https://docs.opencv.org/4.x/d3/d50/group__imgproc__colormap.html#enum-members>`_ enum and is only used to stylize the non-RGB frame encodings.
+See :doc:`Video & Image topics </video-and-image-topics>` for more on Image topics processing.

 .. code-block::
    :caption: phntm_bridge.yaml

     /some_depth_image_topic:
-      16UC1_max_sensor_value: 4000.0 # depth max distance from the sensor in mm
+      max_sensor_value: 4000.0 # depth max distance from the sensor in mm
-      16UC1_colormap: 13 # cv2.COLORMAP, e.g. 13 = cv2.COLORMAP_MAGMA
+      colormap: 13 # cv2.COLORMAP, e.g. 13 = cv2.COLORMAP_MAGMA